Azure/azure-sdk-for-cpp/README.md

 #### CMake Project + fetch content

 For this scenario, CMake will fetch the Azure SDK source code and make it part of your project.
-THe SDK client libraries will be compiled at the same time as your application.
+The SDK client libraries will be compiled at the same time as your application.

 Follow the step 1 from above to create a CMake project first.